-Sampling and Reporting Frequency was retained from previous permit except for Oil & Grease which has been reduced to quarterly sampling and reporting.
-Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)6.C.
+Sampling and Reporting Frequency was changed from monthly to quarterly due to the small design flow of the facility, consistency among effluent data, and compliance with effluent limits.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.